Quatre-Septembre station: History

 The line opened in October 1904, when the first section of Line 3 began service between the Avenue de Villiers (today the station is known as simply Villiers) and Père Lachaise.
 The station opened on 3 November 1904, three weeks after the first section of line 3 went into service.
 Until then, trains passed it without stopping there.

 Situated on the Rue du 4 Septembre, the station commemorates the date of 4 September 1870, when Léon Gambetta proclaimed the beginning of the French Third Republic from the palace of the Tuileries, after the capture of French emperor Napoleon III by German armies during the Franco-Prussian War.

-Like a third of the stations in the network between 1974 and 1984, the platforms were modernized in the Andreu-Motte style, green in color with flat white tiles in this case.
+Like a third of the stations in the network between 1974 and 1984, the platforms were modernized in the Andreu-Motte style, green in colour with flat white tiles in this case.
 As part of the RATP's Metro Renewal program, the station's corridors were renovated on 16 May 2003.

-On 1 April 2016, half of the nameplates on the station's platforms were replaced by the RATP to make an April Fool joke for a day, as in twelve other stations.
+On 1 April 2016, half of the nameplates on the station's platforms were replaced by the RATP to create an April Fool's joke for a day, as in twelve other stations.
 Quatre-Septembre is humorously renamed Premier Avril.

 In 2019, 1,997,741 travelers entered this station which places it at the 246th position of the metro stations for its traffic out of 302.

 The station opened on 3 November 1904, three weeks after the first section of line 3 went into service between Avenue de Villiers (today Villiers) and Père Lachaise.
 Until then, trains crossed it without stopping there.